Here are some helpful organizations and websites on pregnancy:

 Pregnancy and Newborn Care – KidsHealth, a website for families from the Nemours Foundation, offers comprehensive information on pregnancy and newborn care.

-Pregnancy Calendar – Descriptions of what’s going on with you and your baby each month of your pregnancy, presented by the March of Dimes.
+Pregnancy Calendar – Descriptions of what’s going on with you and your baby during each week of your pregnancy, presented by the March of Dimes.

 Premature Infants – Read a variety of articles about premature infants on HealthChildren.org, created by the American Academy of Pediatrics.

 Safety Around Pets During Pregnancy – The U.S. Centers for Disease Control and Prevention, the leading federal agency for protecting the health and safety of Americans, offers information on toxoplasmosis infection, caused by a parasite passed in cat feces, and its risks for pregnant women.

 Safe Food in Pregnancy – The FDA offers a wide range of helpful information on food preparation, eating and safe food storage for pregnant women.